bstevant/docker-nat66/README.md

 Docker-nat66 requires the `ip6tables` tool to interact with the netfilter IPv6 tables.
 This tool should be installed on your Linux system.

 ### Start the daemon
+Docker-nat66 is supposed to run on the host, besides the Docker daemon.

 Docker-nat66 requires 2 arguments to be run:
 ````
 docker-nat66 -dev <egress interface> -prefix <Docker IPv6 prefix>